 COM172, Interpersonal Communication (3 cr.)
-Gen Ed Competency: Oral Communication in English

 This course focuses on developing positive interpersonal communication skills necessary for building and maintaining healthy, productive relationships in both a personal and professional environment.
 This includes both one-on-one as well as small group situations.
 Topics may include: verbal and non-verbal communication, perception of self and others, listening techniques, cultural and gender considerations, conflict avoidance and management, effective leadership skills, group dynamics and decisionmaking, and interpersonal communication within organizations.
 The course will expose students to various interpersonal communication theories and processes, while developing skills through practical exercises and activities.
-Prerequisites: Eligible for either ENG101ALP.
-ENG101E. or ENG101.
+Prerequisites: Eligible for either ENG101ALP, ENG101E, or ENG101.